Automating-GIS-processes/Lesson-1-Intro-Python-GIS/Lesson/Geometric-Objects.md

 Poly Exterior:  LINEARRING (-180 90, -180 -90, 180 -90, 180 90, -180 90)
 Poly Exterior Length:  1080.0
 ```

+## Next steps ..

+Now you know all of the basic geometrical objects that are used when doing GIS using vector data.

+Next, you can **continue with the [Exercise 1]()** or read [Pro -tips materials]() where there is still some extra material concerning geometry collections and some useful functions that can be used when dealing with geometric objects in Python using Shapely -module.

+# 5. Pro -tips (optional)

+This part is not obligatory but it contains some really useful information related to a slightly more complicated GIS-related functions and processes that can be done using Shapely -module.

+## Geometry collections

+## Useful Shapely functions

 - We can also simplify our geometry (applies to line and polygon geometries which can be useful in some occasions using specific ([Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm))